puppetlabs/bolt/documentation/writing_tasks.md

 To convert an existing script to a task, you can either write a task that wraps the script or you can add logic in your script to check for parameters in environment variables.

-If the script is already installed on the target nodes, you can write a task that wraps the script.
+If the script is already installed on the targets, you can write a task that wraps the script.
 In the task, read the script arguments as task parameters and call the script, passing the parameters as the arguments.

 If the script isn't installed or you want to make it into a cohesive task so that you can manage its version with code management tools, add code to your script to check for the environment variables, prefixed with `PT_`, and read them instead of arguments.